 Residential density cannot exceed the maximum levels established in the Fort Myers Beach Comprehensive Plan.
-Residential uses are not allowed in the "Marina" or "Tidal Waters" categories on the Comprehensive Plan's future land use map.
+Additional dwelling units are not allowed in the "Marina" or "Tidal Waters" categories on the Comprehensive Plan's future land use map; live-aboards are permitted in accordance with § 34-1861.

 - (1) [this subsection unchanged] - (2) Determining lot area.
 For purposes of this section, a site's lot area includes the gross acreage within the site's private property line, minus wetlands, canals or other water bodies that extend beyond the site, minus all primarily commercial and other non-residential land, and minus any land designated "Recreation" on the Comprehensive Plan's future land use map.
 For any site with wetlands or land designated "Recreation," the maximum number of dwelling units shall be increased by one unit per 20 acres of such land. - (3) Existing subdivisions.
 In existing subdivisions where lots are smaller than 15,000 square feet each: - a.
 Residential densities may be computed based on the actual lot size plus one-half the width of adjoining streets and canals water bodies, but in no case may more than 35 feet be counted as the allowance for one-half of an adjoining water body. - b.
-Computed densities greater than 1.5 DU/acre may be rounded up to two dwelling units where two-family and multifamily dwelling units are permitted. - c.
-This method for determining densities cannot be used for:
+Computed densities greater than 1.5 DU/acre may be rounded up to two dwelling units where two-family and multifamily dwelling units are permitted.